-Is Vitiligo hereditary?
+Is Vitiligo Hereditary?
+Can it be Prevented?
 Individuals often ask if they are at risk of inheriting Vitiligo from their parents.
-It’s also a question we ask on our assessment as it helps us determine the correct treatment required.
+It’s also a question we ask in our assessment submissions as it helps us determine the correct treatment required for this condition.

 What is Vitiligo

 First, let’s recap a few facts about Vitiligo.
 Vitiligo manifests as a lack of pigmentation on parts of your skin.
 This appears as white spots or patches.
 Furthermore, it can appear on the lips and affect the colouring of the hair.